xBrite/flyingcloud/examples/flask-web-app/README.md

 ## Installing

+### Prerequisites

+* Linux
+  * You must install Docker - see [Docker installation instructions for Linux](https://docs.docker.com/linux/step_one/)
+* Mac OS X
+  * You must install the [Docker Toolbox](https://www.docker.com/products/docker-toolbox)
+  * You must have a running docker-machine instance - see the Docker Toolbox docs.
+  * You must have configured your shell to talk to the docker daemon running inside docker-machine
+    * For instance, `eval $(docker-machine env default)`
+* Windows
+  * We don't support Windows currently - if you run Windows and get FlyingCloud to work there, contact us!

+You must build the layers in order - there is no make-style dependency system.

 * `pip install flyingcloud`
 * `cd examples/flask-web-app`
 * `flyingcloud.sh -h` to see the help and what layers you can build